 - Stir in flour, chocolate chips, and nuts (if using.)

-- Using a cookie scoop or spoon, scoop cookie dough onto baking sheet two inches apart.
+- Using a cookie scoop or spoon, scoop tablespoon sized balls of cookie dough onto baking sheet two inches apart.

 - Bake 10-15 minutes or until cookies are golden brown with crispy edges.